About the Master of Health Administration Program

 The MHA is a professional degree, preparing future health care executives for management and leadership positions dedicated to improving health and health service delivery across all sectors.
 The Hopkins program focuses on the U.S. healthcare system and is well-suited for early careerists interested in managerial and leadership positions within hospitals and health systems, the health insurance industry, and consulting firms.

-The accelerated two-year cohort program includes one year of academic coursework followed by an 11-month compensated administrative residency with faculty preceptors.
+The accelerated two-year residential cohort program is designed specifically for the early careerist.
+The curriculum includes one year of full-time academic coursework followed by a full-time, 11-month compensated administrative residency with faculty preceptors designed to provide direct experience through hands-on learning.
 The curriculum is founded on principles of innovation and strategic problem-solving, and develops the analytical, technical, and management skills required to improve the quality, cost-effectiveness, and integration of health and health care organizations and systems.
-The interdisciplinary curriculum brings students together with physicians, nurses and other health care professionals to create a collaborative learning environment.

-Accreditations: Fully accredited by the Commission on Accreditation of Healthcare Management Education (CAHME); consistently ranked in the top ten of US News and World Report.
+Accreditations: The residential program is fully accredited by the Commission on Accreditation of Healthcare Management Education (CAHME); consistently ranked in the top ten of US News and World Report.

 contemporary competency-based curriculum

-Program faculty and student advisors are accomplished professionals,
+Program faculty and student advisers are accomplished professionals,

 with years of practical health care management experience